 Many fibroids are incidental findings.
 If they are being looked for, then an ultrasound will show a uterine mass, however a MRI, laparoscopic investigation or hysteroscopy will be needed to show what type they are.
 Bloods can let you know hormone levels; however haemoglobin levels are not reliable as a measure of anaemia.
 Active bleeding causes a decreased Hb, but if the fibroid secretes erythropoietin then the Hb will be raised.

-If the fibroid is small and asymptomatic then it can be left untreated.
-First line treatment is often Tranexamic acid, NSAIDS or progesterones as they are used in menorrhagia.
-However they are ineffective if the bleeding is caused by fibroids, and other treatments should be used.
-GnRH (gonadotrophin releasing hormone) agonists are useful as they induce a menopause like state, in which the fibroid stops growing and may shrink, however these can only be used for 6 months due to their side effects (similar to the menopause, osteoporosis, increased CVS risks etc).
+Most fibroids are asymptomatic – these can be left untreated.
+First line treatment is often to treat the menorrhagia rather the the underlying fibroid itself and may involve Tranexamic acid, NSAIDS or progesterones as they are used in menorrhagia.
+However they are often ineffective if the bleeding is caused by fibroids, and other treatments should be used.
+GnRH (gonadotrophin releasing hormone) agonists are useful as they induce a menopause like state, in which the fibroid stops growing and may shrink, however these can only be used for 6 months due to their side effects (similar to the menopause, osteoporosis, increased CVD risks etc).
 After they are stopped then the fibroids continue to grow as before.